-- 607. Monetary Problems.
+- 607. Monetary Problems and Social Economics.
 Mr. Durbin.
-A postgraduate class in the theory of money and banking organisation suitable for those taking the paper in Banking and Exchange who did not specialise in this subject in their First Degree.
+A postgraduate class in the theory of money and certain problems of applied economics suitable for the papers in Banking and Exchange and Social Economics, respectively, for those who did not specialise in these subjects in their First Degree.
 At times to be arranged. - 608.
-Social Economics and Industrial Organisation.
-Dr. Thomas.
-A postgraduate class in certain problems of applied economics for those taking these papers who did not specialise in them in their First Degree.
-At times to be arranged. - 609.
 Politics.
 Mr. Wilson.
 A postgraduate class in Politics for those taking the subject in a Civil Service examination who did not specialise in that subject for their First Degree.
 At times to be arranged.
-Civil Service Examinations

-- 610. Constitutional Law.
+- 609. Constitutional Law.
 Dr. Jennings.
 A postgraduate class in Constitutional Law for those taking the subject in a Civil Service examination who did not specialise in that subject for their First Degree.
-At times to be arranged. - 611.
+At times to be arranged. - 610.
 European History (Period 3, 1763 to the Present Day).
 Mr. Fisher.
 A fortnightly class in modern diplomatic and political history for those with little or no previous knowledge of the subject.
-Tuesdays, at 11 a.m. in alternate weeks. - 612.
-English History.
-Mr. Fisher.
-A fortnightly class for those with little or no previous knowledge of the subject.
-Tuesdays, at 11 a.m. in alternate weeks. - 613.
+At times to be arranged. - 611.
 Economic History.
-Mr. Fisher.
-A fortnightly class in modern Economic History for those with little or no previous. training in the subject.
-Mondays at 4 p.m. in alternate weeks. - 614.
+Mr. Beales.
+A fortnightly class in modern Economic History for those with little or no previous training in the subject.
+At times to be arranged. - 612.
 Accountancy.
 Mr. Edwards.
-A class in the theory and practice of Accountancy for those with no previous knowledge of the subject.
-At times to be arranged. - 615.
+A class in the theory and practice of Accountancy for those with no previous know-ledge of the subject.
+At times to be arranged. - 613.
 French.
 Classes in composition and reading at a Graduate level are available in the Final Year of the B.Com. degree course.